The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Epilogue

 \section{Epilogue}

 The impact of Monge's problem, to establish an optimal correspondence between distributions, has been foundational across mathematics, engineering, and the sciences \cite{villani2009optimal,peyre2019computational}.
-It constitutes a basic paradigm in stochastic control \cite{chen2016optimal,chen2021optimal} and has provided a setting for addressing a host of problems in statistics, probability theory, thermodynamics, economics, machine learning, to name a few.
+It constitutes a basic paradigm in stochastic control \cite{chen2016optimal,chen2021optimal} and has provided a setting for addressing a host of problems in statistics, optimization, probability theory, thermodynamics, economics, machine learning, to name a few.

+\tcb{Out of a rapidly growing literature we select two references that highlight the relevance of potential forces, i.e., generated as gradients of a potential, and hence to symmetric $A_t$'s.
+In the first one, Movilla Miangolarra etal.\ \cite{movilla2021energy} study thermodynamic ensembles driven by potential forces to traverse a closed thermodynamic cycle, to obtain fundamental bounds on the maximal power that can be drawn from thermal anisotropy.
+In the next, Lavenant etal.\ \cite{lavenant2024toward} develop a framework of trajectory inference for cell differentiation and development, where the underlying potential forcing is due to the so-called Waddington's landscape.
+In both situations, the constraint on vector fields governing the evolution of thermodynamic and cell states being potential arises from physical considerations.}

-Our motivation in this work has been to explore and bring to life a hitherto unstudied angle of a Lagrangian viewpoint, where the actual trajectories and mixing of particles are of interest.
-Thus, our central theme has been to control Gaussian distributions using potential forces, and to characterize the holonomy of particle trajectories.
+The motivation of this work has been to explore and bring to life a hitherto unstudied angle of a Lagrangian viewpoint \tcb{in optimal transport}, where the actual trajectories and mixing of \tcb{individual (tracer)} particles are of interest. \tcb{We develop our framework in the simplest setting of linear dynamics and Gaussian distributions.} Thus, our central theme has been to control Gaussian distributions using potential forces, and to characterize the holonomy of particle trajectories.
 The OMT principal bundle structure duly encodes particle trajectories by recording state transition matrices $\factor_t$.
 Equivalently, the trajectories of $n$ representative tracer particles is encoded in the columns of $\Phi_t$, and these provide information on the holonomy of the flow.